slipke/csm_ss15_sem_team_vagrant/java-tomcat/puppet/README.md

 [init.pp file](puppet/modules/comcat-config/manifests/init.pp) file.

 The credentials can be modified after the installation in the tomcat-users.xml.
-For this use case follow the official [documentation](http://tomcat.apache.org/tomcat-6.0-doc/manager-howto.html) on:
+For this use case follow the official [documentation](http://tomcat.apache.org/tomcat-6.0-doc/manager-howto.html).

 ##Dependencies